Peter Murphy (musician): 2010s

 In 2010, Murphy made a cameo appearance in The Twilight Saga: Eclipse as "The Cold One".
 In the summer of 2010, Murphy began his Dirty Dirt Tour in promotion of his studio album Ninth.

 In August 2010, on a video blog on his MySpace page, Murphy announced that he was once again going to be working with Mick Karn on a second Dalis Car album, adding that this would be the first time they had seen each other since 1983.
 Several months prior to this announcement, Karn had been diagnosed with stage-four cancer.
 The recording session took place in September 2010; however, because of Karn's increasingly severe illness, they only managed to record four songs during the session.
 Karn died on 4 January 2011 and his website announced that the songs the duo recorded would be released as an EP later in 2011.
 The finished five-track EP, InGladAloneness, was released in 2012.

 In February 2011, Murphy announced a 29-date tour across North America to support his upcoming album, Ninth, released in June 2011.
 Murphy released the song "I Spit Roses" as a digital single through online retailers in March 2011, as well as single "Seesaw Sway" that May.

 In September 2012, Murphy performed a duet with the Comic book writer Stan Lee on the song "That Old Black Magic" for his Comikaze expo.

 Starting in April 2013, Murphy toured Europe and the US on the Mr Moonlight Tour, celebrating 35 years of Bauhaus, with longtime guitarist Mark Thwaite, drummer Nick Lucero and bassist Emilio DiZefalo-China.
 He later replaced guitarist Mark Thwaite (who left the band in September 2013) with Andee Blacksugar in October, who finished out the remaining tour dates in China, Russia, Australia and New Zealand.

 In June 2014, Murphy released his tenth studio album, Lion.
 In June 2015, he released Remixes from Lion, featuring remixes by Youth along with four bonus songs from the Lion recording sessions.

+Murphy released his eleventh studio album, Silver Shade, in May 2025.